10 Tips For Visiting National Parks On A Budget

 3. Cook Your Own Meals

-Food in National Parks is typically akin to food at airports: not very good and expensive.
+Food in National Parks is like food at airports: not very good and super expensive.
 If you’re visiting a National Park on a budget, I recommend bringing and cooking most of your own food and meals.
-You’ll not only save money on eating out but make great memories around the campfire!
 Be sure to pack plenty of snacks too.

 Not sure where to start?
 Here are a few blog posts & other resources to help you plan out your camping meals: